Juniper/contrail-windows-docs/doc/For developers/Structure.md

 It contains a pointer to the packet data and many other meta-data fields, like data length, offsets to outer and inner network headers, ttl and flags.
-All of the functions in dp-core code assumes that the underlying memory of packet data that is pointed by `vr_packet` is contiguous.
+All of the functions in dp-core code assumes that the underlying memory of packet data that is pointed by `vr_packet` is continuous.
 To meet this requirement, Windows-dependent code of vRouter translates non-contignous packets to corresponsing contignous representation before passing the packet to the dp-core